A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Modifying the twist parameters

 \subsection{The twist map}

-A classic and useful construction to navigate inside the moduli space is as follows.
-Suppose $(X,\omega)$ is periodic in direction $\theta$ and decomposed into $m$ cylinders, which we denote by $\mathcal{C}_1, \cdots, \mathcal{C}_m$.
+Suppose $q$ is decomposed into $m$ horizontal cylinders, which we denote by $\mathcal{C}_1, \cdots, \mathcal{C}_m$.
 We denote by $\gamma_i$ the core curve of the cylinder $\mathcal{C}_i$.
 One can define a smooth map (in the orbifold sense) $\tau$ from $\mathbb{R}^m$ to $\moduli$ in the following way: choose $(x_1,\cdots,x_m)$ in $\mathbb{R}^m$, cut open the surface along the core curves of its cylinders, rotate the top component of each cylinder $\mathcal{C}_i$ by an amount of $x_ic_i$ and glue back.
 This construction yields a smooth embedding from the $m$-dimensional torus to $\moduli{}$.
 See figure 1.
-This embedding, called the twist map, is of particular interest as it allows to see specific deformations of surfaces as linear flows, of which we have a detailed understanding.
+This embedding is of particular interest as it allows to see Rel Rel trajectories of horizontally periodic surfaces as linear flows, of which we have a detailed understanding.
+See Proposition \ref{intertwined}.